Elton John: Sexuality and family

+In 1987 John won a libel case against The Sun newspaper, which published false allegations that he had had sex with rent boys, specifically an escort named Stephen Hardy who alleged he engaged in an orgy with John at the home of Rod Stewart's manager.
 In 1993 John began a relationship with David Furnish, a former advertising executive and now filmmaker originally from Toronto, Canada.
 On 21 December 2005 (the day the Civil Partnership Act came into force) John and Furnish were among the first couples to form a civil partnership in the United Kingdom, which was held at the Windsor Guildhall.
 After same-sex marriage became legal in England and Wales in March 2014, John and Furnish married in Windsor, Berkshire, on 21 December 2014, the ninth anniversary of their civil partnership.
 In 2009 John expressed his wish to adopt an HIV-positive boy from a Ukrainian orphanage, but officials refused, saying that John was too old for the child and that adoption by unmarried couples was not allowed (specifying that same-sex marriages were not legally recognised by Ukraine).

 John and Furnish have two sons.
 The elder, Zachary Jackson Levon Furnish-John, was born via surrogacy on 25 December 2010, in California.
 The younger, Elijah Joseph Daniel Furnish-John, was born on 11 January 2013, via the same surrogate.
-John also has ten godchildren, including: Sean Lennon; David and Victoria Beckham's sons Brooklyn and Romeo; Elizabeth Hurley's son Damian Hurley; and Seymour Stein's daughter.
+John also has ten godchildren, including Sean Lennon, David and Victoria Beckham's sons Brooklyn and Romeo, Elizabeth Hurley's son Damian Hurley, and Seymour Stein's daughter.